Foreign Language & Area Studies (FLAS) Summer FellowshipDeadline: February 15, 2024

 - Summer Program Information

-The FLAS Summer award will cover up to $5,000 in tuition (excluding fees) and up to $2,500 total for room and board and textbooks.
+- The FLAS Summer award will cover up to $5,000 in tuition (excluding fees) and up to $2,500 total for room and board and textbooks.
 Overseas airfare is available up to $2,000 (for Arabic, Hebrew, Persian and Turkish only).
-Remaining costs must be covered by the student.
+The remaining costs must be covered by the student.

-Please do not submit GWeb transcripts.
-You may request a free unofficial transcript from the Registrar in Colonial Central.
+- Please do not submit GWeb transcripts.
+You may request a free unofficial transcript from the Registrar in the Student Services Hub.

 - Academic Recommendation